andrewzm/STRbook/README.md

 # STRbook
 *Supplementary package for "Spatio-Temporal Statistics with R" by C.K.
 Wikle, A. Zammit-Mangion, and N. Cressie*

 **STRbook** contains several data sets, as well as helper functions, for guiding the user through the Labs in the book.
-The package will not be available on CRAN due the size of the data sets, and it must be installed from this GitHub page.
+The package will not be available on CRAN due to the size of the data sets, and it must be installed from this GitHub page.
 To install, please install **devtools** first.
 Then, in the command line, type

 ```
 library(devtools)